lagunoff/typescript-invertible-router/docs/index.md

 ### class None

-Class which instances denote absence of value, similar to `null` and `undefined`
+Class which instances represent absence of value, similar to `null` and `undefined`

 ### class Some